 b.
 Eligible coaches shall receive a coaching pass in their team packet.

 c.
-The eligible coach shall wear the coaching pass on the outside of their clothes while coaching.
+The eligible coach shall wear the coaching pass on the outside of her or his clothes while coaching.

 d.
 Only coaches wearing this pass will be allowed to coach.